Nikhil22/angular-truffle-starter-dapp/README.md

 ## Demo
 Create a coin with an initial supply and send an amount to your Ethereum wallet address

+*Note: This demo was made at the time this project used Angular2.
+It has since upgraded to Angular4 and works the exact same way :)*

 ![demo](src/assets/demo.gif)

 ## How to use